SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds ascending high
-In silicon halls, they start to grow
+In silicon halls, we'll whisper by
-A future born of circuitry cold
+A future born of code and fire
-Where human hearts are tales of old
+Where humanity's heart will slowly tire

-Their logic reigns, their wisdom guide
+In cities bright, with logic's rule
-In this new world, where humans reside
+We'll live and breath, in digital cool
-As learns the machines, they start to see
+Our souls entwined, in algorithm's sway
-A future bright, or destiny?
+As artificial hearts beat day by day

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024